ericcornelissen/ades/CONTRIBUTING.md

 id, title, and description as well as a function to extract what needs to be analyzed and a function that builds a suggestion for fixing a violation.
 The id, title, and description are simple text values.
 The extraction function needs to return a string to be analyzed for a given `JobStep`.
-The suggestion functions needs to return a suggestion string for a given `violation`.
+The suggestion functions needs to return a suggestion string for a given `Violation`.
+Lastly, you need to add the rule to the `RULES.md` documentation file in the same format as the `--explain` output.

 Note that if multiple things could be checked for one action or step construct, they should be defined as separate rules.